-Hailed for her “fearless intensity,” “volatile commitment” (Chicago Classical Review) and “hilarious perfect comic timing” (Michael Borowitz, Opera Louisiane), mezzo soprano Erin Moll is an up-and-coming young artist who brings dynamic stage presence and sincere musical artistry to the operatic and concert stage.
-Praised by Chicago Stage Standard for her "creamy" voice, Ms. Moll is rapidly becoming an artist to watch in the Chicago and national scene.
+Hailed for her “fearless intensity,” “volatile commitment” (Chicago Classical Review) and “hilarious perfect comic timing” (Michael Borowitz, Opéra Louisiane), mezzo soprano Erin Moll is an up-and-coming young artist who brings dynamic stage presence and sincere musical artistry to the operatic and concert stage.
+Praised by Chicago Stage Standard for her "creamy" voice, Ms. Moll is quickly becoming an artist to watch on the national scene.

 The 2015-2016 season saw Ms. Moll in a variety of roles such as Hermia in A Midsummer Night’s Dream with Chicago Summer Opera, Dorabella in Così fan tutte with Floating Opera Company, Suzuki in Madama Butterfly and Constancica in El Huesped del Sevillano with Main Street Opera, Asakir in Fairouz’s Sumeida’s Song with Third Eye Theater Ensemble.
 Ms. Moll was also seen on stage as Young Artist at Cedar Rapids Opera Theater for their production of La Traviata, a Resident Artist at Thompson Street Opera Company where she performed various roles in Kingsland’s Intoxication: America’s Love Affair with Oil and Thompson’s The Final Battle for Love, and a Young Artist with Nightingale Opera Theater where she sang Meg in Adamo’s Little Women.